Planned Gifts

 Many organizations do not actively seek planned gifts, arguing that planned giving is difficult to anticipate because a donor does not have to reveal their intentions in advance of the future gift.

-They are regularly regarded as surprises but are too consequential for this practice to the be norm.
+They are regularly regarded as surprises but are too consequential for this practice to be the norm.

-Through looking for key donor traits (like loyalty) and active promotion, your organization will be on the right track.
+By looking for key donor traits (like loyalty) and active promotion, your organization will be on the right track.

 Common Planned Giving Terms